planetmarshall/web-algodynamic/algodynamic/content/blog/cpp_bugs_uninitialized_variables.md

 !!demo!!

-We can't represent `-1` with an unsigned integer, so C++ converts it to the signed integer with the same bit pattern, which in the case of `-1` is 2^64-1 or 1.844x10^19.
+We can't represent `-1` with an unsigned integer, so C++ converts it to the unsigned integer with the same bit pattern, which in the case of `-1` is 2^64-1 or 1.844x10^19.
 In other words, `max_vertices` is now the *largest possible value* that an unsigned 64bit integer can take, so the conditional is never going to be true, and `largest_idx` is never going to be initialized.
 So we may as well rewrite the function as: